 On 22 March 2024, the Group completed the acquisition of the Cuprous Capital Ltd ("CCL") and its subsidiaries (together the "CCL Group" or "Khoemacau", including the Khoemacau Mine) at a consideration of US\$1,734.7 million.
 Khoemacau Mine is a large, long life copper and silver mine located in north-west of Botswana, in the emerging Kalahari Copperbelt.
-Refer to Note 18 for more details.
+Refer to Note 19 for more details.

-On 6 June 2024, the Group and CNIC Corporation Limited ('CNIC') concluded a Subscription and Shareholders' Agreement ("SSA") under which Comor Holdings Corp.
-Ltd. ('Comor', a fully owned subsidiary of CNIC) subscribed shares in MMG Africa Resources Company Limited (a fully owned subsidiary of MMG Limited.) at the subscription price of \$482.9 million.
+On 6 June 2024, the Group and CNIC Corporation Limited ('CNIC') concluded a Subscription and Shareholders' Agreement ("SSA") under which Comor Holdings Corporation Limited ('Comor Holdings', a wholly owned subsidiary of CNIC) subscribed shares in MMG Africa Resources Company Limited (a wholly owned subsidiary of MMG Limited.) at the subscription price of \$482.9 million.
 The subscription price was satisfied as at 30 June 2024.
-After the subscription, Comor directly holds 45% equity interest which was considered a material non-controlling interest.
+After the subscription, Comor Holdings directly holds 45% equity interest which was considered a material non-controlling interest.
 Refer to Note 11 for more details.